choshun/sequence-old/README.md

 The source of truth for the sequence model.
 Should have the only ng controller (as of now).

 ### To use
 It should just be playing.
 Click on stuff.
+You got this open source community that includes me and Bill.